maureenimo/SimplePythonGames/Treasure/README.md

 You're at a crossroad.
 Where do you want to go?
 Type "left" or "right".

-- **Left Path**: You've come to a lake.
+- Left Path: You've come to a lake.
 There is an island in the middle of the lake.
 Type "wait" to wait for a boat.
 Type "swim" to swim across.
   - If you wait for a boat, you arrive at the island unharmed.
   - If you swim across, you may encounter dangers.

-- **Right Path**: You arrive at the island unharmed.
+- Right Path: You arrive at the island unharmed.
 There is a house with 3 doors.
 One red, one yellow, and one blue.
 Which color do you choose?
   - Choosing the correct door leads to the treasure and victory.
   - Choosing the wrong door leads to various challenges and game over scenarios.